h8d13/ZazuLago-VM/README.md

 ```
 ./hedgen2c e hello.png helogoencrypted.png 420 && ./hedgen2c d helogoencrypted.png helogogodecrypted.png 420 && ./hedgen2c d helogoencrypted.png helogogocorruptedonpurpose.png 6969
 ```

-Works off any number between 0 and 4294967295.
-And logs on the same file.
-If you were to encrypt something and delete this file make sure to remember your magic number.

-        # Example #I for in #O for out : KEY AT THE TOP #####
-        """
-        3902745918
-        #O2025-02-27 18:07:16
-        #2d27ddbb-16f5-4f30-9647-d4ab62833c4e
-        #hadeon
-        """

-Started off as a project where I wanted to see how it's possible to secure VMs through configuration.
-I will be posting more settings to do soon.
-Like tailing network, etc

 ## Demo